 7. Provide excellent customer service

 Walmart places a high priority on customer service, and it is important for sellers to provide excellent customer service to be successful on the platform.
-Respond to customer inquiries and issues in a timely and professional manner, and make sure to prioritize customer satisfaction.
+Respond to customer inquiries and issues in a timely and professional manner, and make sure to prioritize.

 In conclusion, Walmart Marketplace presents a compelling opportunity for Amazon sellers looking to diversify their sales channels and expand their reach.